Aniff Akinola

-Aniff Akinola is a British DJ and rapper from Manchester.
-He was born on September 1, 1962 in Manchester, United Kingdom.
+Aniff Akinola (born 1 September 1962) is a British DJ and rapper.

 Biography

 He was a founding member of the cult Mancunian hip-hop group Chapter and the Verse and was a member of Backyard Dog whose song "Baddest Ruffest" made No. 15 on the UK Singles Chart which was used as Coca-Cola's 2002 FIFA World Cup theme in the UK and in the films Ali G Indahouse and Bend It Like Beckham.